What are the two metabolic phases of drug metabolism?

 Show answer

-Seven-transmembrane receptors that are common drug targets for hydrophilic molecules.
+• common drug targets for hydrophilic molecules

 What happens after G protein-coupled receptors are activated?